-Secondly, the non-custodial parent and child can go to supervised visitations centres .
+Secondly, the non-custodial parent and child can go to supervised visitation centres.
 These are types of child contact centres.
+One example of a child contact centre is the Children’s Contact Services.
+You can read more about this service here.

-Being in a familiar environment will make the visit smoother for both the non-custodial parent and the child.
-Importantly, supervised visits rules apply to both the parent in question and the supervisor.
+The costs for such services also differ, and the rates are usually charged on an hourly basis.
+Being in a familiar and safe environment will make the visit smoother for both the non-custodial parent and the child.

 Supervised Visits Rules: For The Parent

-Supervised visits rules for the parent include certain points about how the parent must behave.
-Given below is a list of certain supervised visits rules for the parent:
+Supervised visit rules for the parent include certain points about how the parent must behave.
+Given below is a list of certain supervised visit rules for the parent:

-- If the parent is going to a child contact centre, he/she must ensure that they plan their trip and reach on time.
+- If the parent is going to a child contact centre, they must ensure that they plan their trip and arrive on time.

 - The parent should not discuss any court matter with the children.
-Moreover, he/she should not speak ill of the other (custodial) parent.
+Moreover, they should not speak ill of the other (custodial) parent.

-- Similarly, he/she should not speak negatively about the other party with the supervisor or anyone else who is present around the child.
+- Similarly, they should not speak negatively about the other party with the supervisor or anyone else who is present around the child.

 - The parent can carry, if possible, nutrition-rich food for the child so as to enhance the experience of the visit.